The Great Productivity Software War: Which Tool Actually Makes You More Productive?

 #2: Obsidian (The Thinking Machine)

-Best For: Research, knowledge connection, individual deep work Pricing: Free for personal use, $50/user/year for commercial User Adoption: 78% still using after 6 months (higher abandonment due to complexity)
+Best For: Research, knowledge connection, individual deep work Pricing: Free, including commercial use (an optional $50/user/year commercial license exists to support development) User Adoption: 78% still using after 6 months (higher abandonment due to complexity)

 Why Researchers Love It: Obsidian excels at connecting ideas across different projects and time periods.
 The graph view isn't just pretty — it reveals hidden connections between concepts that linear note systems miss.